 - Cut the zucchini into thin slices, about 2-3 mm.
 Add salt, mix well and place in a colander in the sink to allow the zucchini to release any liquid.

 - Peel potatoes and cut into thin slices about 2-3 mm.
 Season with salt and set aside.

-- In a medium bowl, mix all cheese and fresh mint together.
+- In a medium bowl, mix all cheese and fresh mint.
 Add 2-3 tbs olive oil.
 Season with a generous amount of fresh ground pepper.
 Mix again well.

 Roll Out The Dough

 - Divide the dough into two pieces, one a little bigger than the other.
 Wrap the smaller piece in the towel and put it aside.

 - Starting with the bigger piece, lightly flour the work surface and rolling pin and working quickly, gently begin to roll the dough from the center outward.
 Apply even pressure and rotate the dough after every few passes, flipping the dough over occasionally and adding more flour as necessary.